reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

 Inside of `reducers`, add a function named `postAdded`, which will receive two arguments: the current `state` value, and the `action` object that was dispatched.
 Since the posts slice _only_ knows about the data it's responsible for, the `state` argument will be the array of posts by itself, and not the entire Redux state object.

 The `action` object will have our new post entry as the `action.payload` field.
-In order to have this typed correctly, we need to declare the type of the `action` argument as `action: PayloadAction<Post>`.
+When we declare the reducer function, we also need to tell TypeScript what that actual `action.payload` type is, so that it can correctly check when we pass in the argument and access the `action.payload` contents.
+To do that, we need to import the `PayloadAction` type from Redux Toolkit, and declare the `action` argument as `action: PayloadAction<ThePayloadTypeHere>`.
+In this case, that will be `action: PayloadAction<Post>`.

 The actual state update is adding the new post object into the `state` array, which we can do via `state.push()` in the reducer.